George Washington Carver

 Rise to fame

-Carver developed techniques to improve soils depleted by repeated plantings of cotton.
-Together with other agricultural experts, he urged farmers to restore nitrogen to their soils by practicing systematic crop rotation: alternating cotton crops with plantings of sweet potatoes or legumes (such as peanuts, soybeans and cowpeas).
-These crops both restored nitrogen to the soil and were good for human consumption.
 Following the crop rotation practice resulted in improved cotton yields and gave farmers alternative cash crops.
 To train farmers to successfully rotate and cultivate the new crops, Carver developed an agricultural extension program for Alabama that was similar to the one at Iowa State.
 To encourage better nutrition in the South, he widely distributed recipes using the alternative crops.

 Carver's work was known by officials in the national capital before he became a public figure.
 President Theodore Roosevelt publicly admired his work.
 Former professors of Carver's from Iowa State University were appointed to positions as Secretary of Agriculture: James Wilson, a former dean and professor of Carver's, served from 1897 to 1913.
 Henry Cantwell Wallace served from 1921 to 1924.
 He knew Carver personally because his son Henry A. Wallace and the researcher were friends.[41]
 The younger Wallace served as U.S. Secretary of Agriculture from 1933 to 1940, and as Franklin Delano Roosevelt's vice president from 1941 to 1945.

-The American industrialist, farmer, and inventor William Edenborn of Winn Parish, Louisiana, grew peanuts on his demonstration farm.
-He consulted with Carver.[29]
+The American industrialist, farmer, and inventor William C. Edenborn of Winn Parish, Louisiana, grew peanuts on his demonstration farm.
+He consulted with Carver.[42]

-In 1921 peanut farmers and industry representatives planned to appear at Congressional hearings to ask for a tariff.
-Based on the quality of Carver's presentation at their convention, they asked the African-American professor to testify on the tariff issue before the Ways and Means Committee of the United States House of Representatives.
-Due to segregation, it was highly unusual for an African American to appear as an expert witness at Congress representing European-American industry and farmers.
-Southern congressmen, reportedly shocked at Carver's arriving to testify, were said to have mocked him.[citation needed] As he talked about the importance of the peanut and its uses for American agriculture, the committee members repeatedly extended the time for his testimony.
-The Fordney-McCumber Tariff of 1922 was passed including one on imported peanuts.
-Carver's testifying to Congress made him widely known as a public figure.
+By 1920, the U.S. peanut farmers were being undercut by low prices on imported peanuts from the Republic of China.[43]
+In 1921, peanut farmers and industry representatives planned to appear at Congressional hearings to ask for a tariff.[44]
+Based on the quality of Carver's presentation at their convention, they asked the African-American professor to testify on the tariff issue before the Ways and Means Committee of the United States House of Representatives.[44]
+Due to segregation, it was highly unusual for an African American to appear as an expert witness, but Carver appeared and unpacked numerous exhibits and samples to make his case for greater food and industrial uses for the peanut.[44]
+Southern congressmen mocked him, but as he talked about the importance of the peanut and its uses for American agriculture and manufacturing, committee members repeatedly extended the time for his testimony.[45]
+The Fordney–McCumber Tariff was enacted in 1922, and included a duty on imported peanuts.[46]
+Carver's testimony, including samples of peanut milk, peanut flour, industrial dyes made from peanuts, and other peanut-based products, made him widely known as a public figure.[46]

 Life while famous

-United States Farm Security Administration portrait, March 1942
+A United States Farm Security Administration portrait, March 1942

 During the last two decades of his life, Carver seemed to enjoy his celebrity status.
-He was often on the road promoting Tuskegee University, peanuts, and racial harmony.
+He was often on the road promoting Tuskegee University, peanuts, sweet potatoes, and racial harmony.
 Although he only published six agricultural bulletins after 1922, he published articles in peanut industry journals and wrote a syndicated newspaper column, "Professor Carver's Advice".
 Business leaders came to seek his help, and he often responded with free advice.
 Three American presidents—Theodore Roosevelt, Calvin Coolidge and Franklin Roosevelt—met with him, and the Crown Prince of Sweden studied with him for three weeks.
-From 1923 to 1933, Carver toured white Southern colleges for the Commission on Interracial Cooperation.[27]
+From 1923 to 1933, Carver toured white Southern colleges for the Commission on Interracial Cooperation.[40]

 With his increasing notability, Carver became the subject of biographies and articles.
 Raleigh H. Merritt contacted him for his biography published in 1929.
-Merritt wrote,
+Merritt wrote:

-"At present not a great deal has been done to utilize Dr. Carver's discoveries commercially.
-He says that he is merely scratching the surface of scientific investigations of the possibilities of the peanut and other Southern products."[30]
+At present not a great deal has been done to utilize Dr. Carver's discoveries commercially.
+He says that he is merely scratching the surface of scientific investigations of the possibilities of the peanut and other Southern products.[47]

-In 1932 the writer James Saxon Childers wrote that Carver and his peanut products were almost solely responsible for the rise in U.S. peanut production after the boll weevil devastated the American cotton crop beginning about 1892.
+In 1932, the writer James Saxon Childers wrote that Carver and his peanut products were almost solely responsible for the rise in U.S. peanut production after the boll weevil devastated the American cotton crop beginning about 1892.
 His article, "A Boy Who Was Traded for a Horse" (1932), in The American Magazine, and its 1937 reprint in Reader's Digest, contributed to this myth about Carver's influence.
-Other popular media tended to exaggerate Carver's impact on the peanut industry.[31]
+Other popular media tended to exaggerate Carver's impact on the peanut industry.[48]

-From 1933 to 1935, Carver worked to develop peanut oil massages to treat infantile paralysis (polio).[27]
-Ultimately researchers found that the massages, not the peanut oil, provided the benefits of maintaining some mobility to paralyzed limbs.
+From 1933 to 1935, Carver worked to develop peanut oil massages to treat infantile paralysis (polio).[40]
+Ultimately, researchers found that the massages, not the peanut oil, provided the benefits of maintaining some mobility to paralyzed limbs.

 From 1935 to 1937, Carver participated in the USDA Disease Survey.
 Carver had specialized in plant diseases and mycology for his master's degree.